10 Best HVAC

 • Change the position of your blinds seasonally.
 Keeping your blinds closed in the summer helps block out passive solar heat.
 Keeping them open in the winter helps you take advantage of this same heat.
 Both of these measures help reduce the strain on your HVAC system.

 • Keep your system clean.
-Keeping your grills, condenser fan blades, ductwork, and indoor evaporator coil clean helps your system function optimally and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends that you clean your HVAC system whenever it begins to look dirty.
+Keeping your grills, condenser fan blades, ductwork, and indoor evaporator coil clean helps your system run and reduces the chance of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system whenever it begins to look dirty.

 ServiceCost